JalenZY/CS180-Group-Project/CS180-Phase-2/README.md

  - DirectMessagingDatabase.java
    This is the main method that handles all the calling of supporting classes and the writing to the two supporting text files.
 The supporting classes are: "Messaging.java" and "Conversations.java", along with the supporting text files: "conversations.txt" and "messagesSupport.txt".
 The Messaging class handles the proper formatting and manipulation of information that is directly related to an individual message.
-This formatting is stored
+This formatting is stored in the